I'm an online writer and proud owner of an Audi 1.8T. My articles focus on helping Audi and Volkswagen owners handle DIY projects.

 - Adjustable wrench

 - 1/2" socket wrench for the removal tool

 - Metal screw-on hose clamps or zip ties to retighten the boot

 - Tie rod (part # 1J0422804B)

-In this DIY I used hose clamps to tighten the boot back on, but I would strongly recommend using zip ties; they are cheap, they a lot easier to use, and you can get them just as tight as the original clamps that were on the boot.
+In this guide, I used hose clamps to tighten the boot back on, but I would strongly recommend using zip ties; they are cheap, they are a lot easier to use, and you can get them just as tight as the original clamps that were on the boot.

-Now on this DIY, I highly recommend a specialty tool called an "Inner Tie Rod Removal Tool."
+I highly recommend a specialty tool called an "Inner Tie Rod Removal Tool."
 If you don't use it you'll be in a world of hell.
 But I do not recommend that you buy this tool.
-Do RENT it from your local automotive store, and it will make the job of removing the tie rod very simple.
+Rent it from your local automotive store, and it will make the job of removing the tie rod very simple.
 I rented the tool from Checker Auto Parts ("O' Reilly" in some states).
 It was Kit #26, also listed under part #67046, made by PowerBuilt.
 Best of all the kit can be rented for free.
-You pay for it up front, but when you return it you get a full refund.
+You pay for it upfront, but when you return it you get a full refund.
 So call your local auto shop for more details on renting.

 I believe Pep Boys has the tool for rental too.
 But the "2 in 1" tool at AutoZone will NOT work for our cars.

 If you must own it, the tie rod removal tool can be bought at Harbor Freight for $40.

 First of all, this is really simple, so just take your time and do it right.